theredditbandit/theredditbandit/README.md

 ## 🔭 I’m currently working on 🔭
  - [quiz](https://github.com/theredditbandit/quiz) a sophisticated quiz system for the terminal in go.
- - [redis-at-home](https://github.com/theredditbandit/redis-at-home) a toy implementation of redis in go.
  - [bittorrent-at-home](https://github.com/theredditbandit/bittorrent-at-home) a toy bittorrent client in go.
  - [aoc-buddy](https://github.com/theredditbandit/aoc-buddy) a cli helper for setting up advent of code challenges.
  - Improving [comments-nlp](https://github.com/theredditbandit/comments-nlp) performing Sentiment analysis on Youtube comments using python.